pr1001/typed.js/README.md

 \* `typeof null` returns `"object"`, suggesting that `null` could be considered an object.
 I disagree.

-The tree organization of types means there must be a root type under which all types are descended. `Object` is _not_ the root, instead it is the artificial catch-all type `Any`:
+The tree organization of types means there must be a root type under which all types are descended. `Object` is _not_ the root, instead it is the artificial type `Unit`:
-    T.StringType.getTypeChain() // -> [T.StringType, T.ObjectType, T.AnyType]
+    T.StringType.getTypeChain() // -> [T.StringType, T.ObjectType, T.UnitType]

-`Any` can also be accessed at `T.Types` and has the following children:
+`Unit` can also be accessed at `T.Types` and has the following children:
     T.Types.children // -> [T.NullType, T.UnknownType, T.Object]
-    T.typeOf(undefined) // -> T.AnyType
+    T.typeOf(undefined) // -> T.UnitType

 `UnknownType` is returned when a type is expected but one cannot be found: